Bug #3870

 I did some searching, and the error "Upnp:Object reference not set to an instance of an object" seems to indicate upnp is either disabled in the router or not available, can you confirm that?

-Updated by Cassio Luz S. almost 6 years ago
+Updated by Cassio Luz S. over 6 years ago

 Per Amundsen wrote: